 Configuring Connection Settings

-When you click on the dropdown, you’ll see options to create a new spreadsheet or select an existing spreadsheet that you already have in your Google account.
-You can also use the search bar to search for a specific spreadsheet you’ve already created in your Google account.
+After you add a connection nickname, additional settings will appear.
+Here you’ll see options to create a new spreadsheet or select an existing spreadsheet that you already have in your Google account.

-For this example, we’ll create a new spreadsheet by selecting the Create a New Spreadsheet option.
+For this example, we’ll create a new spreadsheet by selecting the Create New option.

 Once you’ve connected your form to a Google spreadsheet, a link icon will appear under the Spreadsheet section of your connection settings.